 Deep cleaning the air in our home can protect us and our loved ones from the health-threatening dangers of air pollution.
 According to a new study by the European Court of Auditors, “about 400,000 people die prematurely each year due to excessive air pollutants, such as dust particles, nitrogen dioxide and ozone.”

 And while outdoor pollution is a major concern, indoor pollution can also play a part, with toxins found in household cleaners, furniture upholstery, carpet and other home items wreaking havoc on the air we breathe, which is why people are more concerned with protecting their lungs and skin from harmful particles.
-While the air is not typically the first thing we think about when cleaning the home — especially when that smudged mirror is starring back at us — it is ultra-important to our health and something we should think about on a regular basis.
+While the air is not typically the first thing we think about when cleaning the home — especially when that smudged mirror is staring back at us — it is ultra-important to our health and something we should think about on a regular basis.

 Up ahead, we examine easy, natural and effective ways to purify the air in your home.